 Big Lake Almaty is a reservoir high in the mountains above the city.
 It is located in the Trans-Ili Alatau mountains at 2511 meters above sea level.
 It is the lake’s unusual teal turquoise colour and surrounding nature that makes it one of the most beautiful places you will ever see.

-How to get to Big Lake Almaty easily?
+How to get to Big Lake Almaty with teenagers easily?

-Alternatively, you can always take a tour to the lake if that makes it easier.
-Bai Lake Almaty is way worth a visit, you can search a tour to the lake today before you arrive.
+Alternatively, you can always take a tour of the lake if that makes it easier.
+Big Lake Almaty is way worth a visit, one of the best family thing to do in Almaty.

 - Seoul is the home of K-Pop and Hanbok but there is so much more to this amazing city than just that!
 Seoul with teens is epic